Flat Honing and Lapping with Two-Wheel Machines

 The Basic Lapping / Flathoning Process

-The procedure shown in Figures 3 + 4 requires a single-wheel lapping machine, as shown in figure 7, where dressing rings are used for holding the work-piece and correcting wear.
-The work-piece holders or jigs are positioned loosely in the dressing ring.
-The working wheel is dressed continuously during processing. as a result, a correction coefficient of over 100% can be achieved by adjusting the dressing rings, which means it is theoretically impossible for a flatness error to occur.
+The procedure shown in Figures 3 + 4 requires a single-wheel lapping machine, as shown in figure 7, where dressing rings are used for holding the workpiece and correcting wear.
+The work-piece holders or jigs are being in position loosely in the dressing ring.
+The working wheel is dressed continuously during processing.
+As a result, a correction coefficient of over 100% can achieve by adjusting the dressing rings, which means it is theoretically impossible for a flatness error to occur.

-From figure 8, it is clear that the work pieces of the two-wheel machines must be held in carriers or also known as jigs.
-They are forced to rotate clockwise and are driven by a pin ring or toothed ring.
-In this way, the work pieces are drawn across the entire wheel surface.
+From figure 8, it is clear that the workpieces of the two-wheel machines must be held in the carriers or also known as jigs.
+There is a force to rotate clockwise that’s driven by a pin ring or toothed ring.
+In this way, the workpieces are drawn across the entire wheel surface.
 The upper working wheel is moved up a counter-pressure and the removal is carried out by the constant reapplication of the grain in between (figures 3 & 4).
-The upper and lower working wheels are driven individually and their speed and direction of rotation can be modified at will.
+The upper and lower working wheels drive individually and their speed and direction of rotation are being modified at will.
 Figures 5 & 6 show the “Flathoning” procedure, cf. Chapter 6.

 1.Upper working wheel

 2. Lower working wheel

 5. Inner pin or toothed ring

 The exposure is determined and/or restricted by the type of workpieces.
 The wear coefficient of the working wheels can be influenced strongly by the arrangement and number of the workpieces.
 It will never be possible for the correction coefficient to reach 100%.
 It is occasionally necessary to interrupt production for additional dressing or cutting.
 An additional description of these important functions can be found in Chapter 8.

 - Tension-free mounting of work pieces in a receiver cutout

 - Self-correction through oscillating suspension of upper working wheel